raynergoh/tp/docs/UserGuide.md

 ## Features
 In this section, you’ll explore how to add, update and organise your contacts using TrackerGuru’s contact management commands.

-Before you start using the commands in this section, please take a moment to go through the notes below to understand how command parameters and symbols are used throughout this guide.
+Before proceeding with the commands in this section, please take a moment to review the notes below to understand the usage of command parameters and symbols, as well as understand how roles, tags and tag groups can be effectively utilised for contact organisation.

 <box type="info" seamless>